Bio7/Bio7_Classification/README.md

 For convenience images and stored ROI Manager files can be dropped on the ImageJ-Canvas view to open them.
 In addition a saved R workspace file can be opened, too, by dropping it on the main toolbar of Bio7.
 Finally a stored GUI configuration file can be opened by dropping it directly on the classification GUI.

+##Development

+You can download, change and customize the source with GIT.

+To compile the plugin open the 'Main.java' class and compile it dynamically (use the 'Compile Java' action in the Bio7 main toolbar).
+The dependent classes will be compiled, too.

+The 'ModelGui' SWT graphical view interface can be modified or extended with the [Eclipse WindowBuilder plugin](https://marketplace.eclipse.org/content/windowbuilder) (SWT) if installed in Bio7.
+The Main.java class can be extended with further filters or default features.

+The default R scripts and the ImageJ import macro can be changed with the R and ImageJ macro Bio7 editors.

 ## RAM Usage Settings for Big Images